6 Indiana Fall Festival Events Not to Be Missed!

 Crazy Mom Talk

-Again, while this event hosts a Biergarten (which of coarse means drinking) it is labeled and advertised to be a family friendly event.
+Again, while this event hosts a Biergarten (which of course means drinking) it is labeled and advertised to be a family-friendly event.
 In 2000, the event was even recognized as a “Local Legacy” by the Library of Congress, meaning that the festival celebrates the communities roots.
 Please, please, please, do not let the presence of alcohol keep you from enjoying this event with your family.
 (Honestly, that would be a lot like skipping out on that restaurant you have heard so much about because they serve beer and your kids are with you.
 I don’t see you doing that, so don’t cast this amazing festival to the side either mama!)

 Nappanee Apple Festival